Cosmopolitan (magazine): Hearst's International

-Helen Gurley Brown arrives
+Under Helen Gurley Brown

 Cosmopolitan's circulation continued to decline for another decade until Helen Gurley Brown became chief editor in 1965 and radically changed the magazine.
-Brown remodeled and re-invented it as a magazine for modern single career women, completely transforming the magazine into a racy, contentious, and successful magazine.
-As the editor for 32 years, Brown spent this time using the magazine as an outlet to erase stigma around unmarried women not only having sex, but also enjoying it.
+Brown remodeled and reinvented it as a magazine for modern single career women, completely transforming the magazine into a racy, contentious, and successful magazine.
+As the editor for 32 years, Brown spent this time using the magazine as an outlet to erase stigma around unmarried women not only having sex but also enjoying it.
 Known as a "devout feminist", Brown was often attacked by critics due to her progressive views on women and sex.
 She believed that women were allowed to enjoy sex without shame in all cases.
 She died in 2012 at the age of 90.
-Her vision is still evident in the current design of Cosmopolitan Magazine.
-The magazine eventually adopted a cover format consisting of a usually young female model (in recent years, an actress, singer, or another prominent female celebrity), typically in a low cut dress, bikini, or some other revealing outfit.
+Her vision is still evident in the design of the magazine.
+The magazine eventually adopted a cover format consisting of a usually young female model (or prominent female celebrity), typically in a low-cut dress, bikini, or some other revealing outfit.

-The magazine set itself apart by frankly discussing sexuality from the point of view that women could and should enjoy sex without guilt.
+The magazine distinguished itself by openly discussing sexuality from the viewpoint that women can and should enjoy sex without guilt.
 The first issue under Helen Gurley Brown, July 1965, featured an article on the birth control pill, which had gone on the market exactly five years earlier.

-This was not Brown's first publication dealing with sexually liberated women.
+This magazine was not Brown's first publication dealing with sexually liberated women.
 Her 1962 advice book, Sex and the Single Girl, had been a bestseller.
-Fan mail begging for Brown's advice on many subjects concerning women's behavior, sexual encounters, health, and beauty flooded her after the book was released.
+After the book's release, Brown received a flood of fan mail pleading for her advice on various topics related to women's behavior, sexual encounters, health, and beauty.
 Brown sent the message that a woman should have men complement her life, not take it over.
 Enjoying sex without shame was also a message she incorporated in both publications.